Everybody working in the financial system has an incentive to increase its complexity, including the regulators

 So why then are the financial authorities so blasé about complexity?
 As far as I can tell, no central bank or macro prudential regulator is doing anything about complexity.
 If I am wrong, please drop me a line.

-Their job, livelihood, and career prospects depend on an unruly financial system that has to be kept under control.
+Their job, livelihood and career prospects depend on an unruly financial system that has to be kept under control.
 The more complex and dangerous the financial system is, the more important their job is.
 If one just looks at the individual regulator's basic private incentives, they are all for increased complexity.
+A primary incentive for financial regulators is to be seen making rules, since, if they are not, they are accused of being “asleep at the wheel”.

-So if we want to counteract that rather perverse incentive structure, their employer, the central bank, and by extension, the government, need to give them the opposite incentives — reduce complexity.
-And they don't, as far as I know.
+So if we want to counteract that rather perverse incentive structure, their direct employer, and by extension, the government, need to give them the opposite incentives — reduce complexity.
+And they do not, as far as I know.

-What is needed is better risk culture in regulatory agencies, the topic of my next piece.
+What is needed is better risk culture in regulatory agencies.